How To Start Your Own Blog

 Choosing Your Niche

-You’ll have to take a bit of time and determine what your favorite topics are.
+You’ll have to take a bit of time and determine what your favourite topics are.
 Your niche should be something that you know a lot about so that you’re comfortable writing on a frequent basis.

 Perhaps you know a lot about gaming or politics.
 Maybe you’re a foodie and you know a lot about food or specific types of cooking.
 This would be an ideal niche for you if that’s the case.
 Other ideas are movie reviews, book reviews, cars and more.